 Small world play refers to kids using their imaginations to create different play scenes – little worlds like a farm, jungle, town, arctic landscape…pretty much anything.
 Small world scenes can be set up on mats like these, in tubs or sinks (especially if they use water or sensory materials) or outside.
-You can use toys, figurines, dolls, LEGOS – anything your child thinks of that coordinates with the scene.
+You can use toys, figurines, dolls, LEGOS – anything your child thinks of.
 Some of our favorite small world toys are the little figurines that come in TOOBs or the Wild Republic animal sets.

 Check out the super easy tutorial below and let me know what you think?
 Would your kids enjoy using these play mats?
 Do you have old Cricut mats collecting dust?
 Happy Crafting!